umarf786/postcode_project/README.md

 Written in **C#** using **Visual Studio**.
 The main goal of this project is as follows - Enter two postcodes and find the distance between them.
 I wanted to go further than this and use the resources I had available to create something better.
+Watch this YouTube video to see the functionality: https://www.youtube.com/watch?v=NfVasgFEEkE

 ![Image of software](https://i.snipboard.io/CdV7fK.jpg)
 Features of this software: